What are cookies?

 These cookies are placed on your browser to ensure the website delivers you information and services securely and optimally.
 You must accept these essential cookies to be able to make use of our online systems.

-Set by the WooCommerce plugin to keep track of shopping cart data.
+Shopping cart cookies (woocommerce_cart_[hash], woocommerce_items_in_cart, wp_woocommerce_session_[id], woocommerce_recently_viewed, store_notice[notice id]): Set by our website’s WooCommerce plugin to keep track of shopping cart data.
 No personal information is stored.
 More information: woocommerce.com

 How to change your cookie settings

-You may block or delete all cookies by changing your browser settings, but if you do you may not be able to use every feature on this site.
+You may block all cookies (including third-party cookies) by changing your browser settings, but if you do you may not be able to use every feature on this site.
 Find out how to manage cookies on popular browsers:

 To find information relating to other browsers, visit the browser developer’s website.